nicko-lee/golang-snippetbox/README.md

 6. Project structure best practices based on [Peter Bourgon's Go Best Practices.](https://peter.bourgon.org/go-best-practices-2016/#repository-structure)
 7. Learn HTML templating and template composition (quite a bit like with React components) and how to read, parse and execute template sets in the relevant handler.
 So now we can return HTML to the user not just plaintext and JSON.
 8. How to serve static files by creating a http.fileServer handler and giving it a directory on the server file system to bind to.
+9. How to accept user supplied input via command-line args and use it in app.
+This is useful to separate between config settings and code.
+Hard-coding config settings is bad practice.
+Additionally this lets us change the settings at runtime (which is important if we need different settings for dev, testing and prod environments).